Credit Control Procedures

 Excel Statement of Account Free

 Send out statements of accounts to everyone who owes you money every month.
-It will list all the outstanding invoices for payment and the total balance due.
+It will list all outstanding invoices for payment, along with the total balance due.
 Some companies ensure that statements are checked for any discrepancies.

 If you run accounting software, you will generally have a facility to email and print them.
 If you do your bookkeeping manually, you can download some free Microsoft Excel templates.